 In 1997, the hospital was listed as a UNESCO World Heritage Site.
 It functioned as a hospital until 2009.

 In 2014, Hospital Sant Pau underwent restoration and reopened as a museum and cultural center.
-Like Casa Vicens and Casa Amattler, it’s one of Barcelona’s newer tourist attractions.
+Like Casa Vicens and Casa Amatller, it’s one of Barcelona’s newer tourist attractions.

-The main entrance and highlight of the complex is the gorgeous Main Hall, featuring vaulted ceilings, stone carvings, stained glass, and colorful mosaics and tiles.
+The gorgeous Main Hall features mosaicked vaulted ceilings, stone carvings, stained glass windows, and tiled domes.
 Every detail of the interior is worth admiring.

 At the top of Avinguda Pedralbes, you’ll find the the Gothic Monestir de Pedralbes.
 It’s one of the most beautiful Gothic buildings in Barcelona.

 The Pedralbes Monastery’s tucked away behind a stone arch down a picturesque cobbled street.
 It’s also known as the Royal Monastery of St Mary of Pedralbes.